leo-project/leo_ordning_reda/README.md

 Overview
 --------
-* "leo_ordning_reda" is "large object support" library for leofs and other Erlang applications.
+* "leo_ordning_reda" is bulked files and compression/decompression library for leofs and other Erlang applications.
 * "leo_ordning_reda" uses the "rebar" build system.
 Makefile so that simply running "make" at the top level should work.
   * [rebar](https://github.com/basho/rebar)
 * "leo_ordning_reda" requires Erlang R14B04 or later.